wareya/warpainter/readme.md

 # License

+Contains some files from the eframe template project https://github.com/emilk/eframe_template/, under the eframe template project's license.

+For all other files:

 Copyright 2022 "Wareya" (wareya@gmail.com) and any contributors

 Licensed under the Apache License v2.0, with LLVM Exceptions and an